jrowellfx/vfxTdUtils/README.md

-# vfxTdUtils - Visual Effects Technical Director Utilities
+# vfxTdUtils - Visual-Effects Technical-Director Utilities

 Here are some useful utilities for VFX "Technical Directors".